California Court Records

 - The driver’s license number

-How do I Pay a Ticket online in California?
+How Do I Pay a Ticket Online in California?

 County Superior Courts manage traffic ticket payments in California.
 Some offer online options for payment, while others do not.
 To find out if the county of interest accepts online payments, use the Superior Court Directory to obtain the applicable court’s contact information and inquire from court staff.